jf44/sol2kml/DEVELOPER.md

 ### sol_my_boat.php : Display information about your boat in race.
 Not very useful yet.

-This soft will be the core of a future SolClient.
+maybe some days this soft will be at the core of a future SolClient :))

 ### Localisation